Intersection patterns of set systems on manifolds with slowly growing homological shatter functions

-Such conditions that a positive density of $d$-faces in the nerve implies the existence of a linear-size face is called a {\em fractional Helly theorem} (see Section~\ref{s:cbk}).
+Such conditions that a positive density of $d$-faces in the nerve implies the existence of a linear-size face is called a \emph{fractional Helly theorem} (see Section~\ref{s:cbk}).

 Conjecture~~\ref{conj:kalai-meshulam} is a topological analogue of a theorem of Matou\v sek~\cite{matousek2004bounded} which asserts that every set system with polynomial (combinatorial) shatter function enjoys a fractional Helly theorem.
-Families of semi-algebraic sets of bounded complexity in $\R^d$ are an interesting example at the intersection of these two realms: classical results on the Betti numbers of algebraic varieties (see~{\em e.g.}~\cite{basu2018multi} and the references therein) ensure that both their combinatorial shatter functions and their homological shatter functions are polynomial.
+Families of semi-algebraic sets of bounded complexity in $\R^d$ are an interesting example at the intersection of these two realms: classical results on the Betti numbers of algebraic varieties (see~\emph{e.g.}~\cite{basu2018multi} and the references therein) ensure that both their combinatorial shatter functions and their homological shatter functions are polynomial.

 Conjecture~\ref{conj:kalai-meshulam} was confirmed for functions $\Psi$ that are bounded (\cite[Corollary~1.3]{steppingUp}, building on~\cite{Holmsen2020,Holmsen2021,patakova2022bounding}).
-The main contribution of this paper is to extend that confirmation to some diverging homological shatter functions and to set systems on certain manifolds.
+The main contribution of the present paper is to extend that confirmation to some diverging homological shatter functions and to set systems on certain manifolds.